 This has to be looked at in the context of the information above.
 If you work at a desk job, you can return to work when comfortable.
 If your job puts you on your feet all day, that should also be safe any time.

-But, jobs that are strenuous, involve squatting, or that present a possibility of falling or trauma to the incision, should be delayed for several weeks.
-Exactly how many weeks depends on the specific activity, and you will need to use your judgment based on the above information, keeping in mind that it will be fully healed six weeks from the operation, as long as not problems came up in the recovery period.
+But, jobs that are strenuous, involve exaggerated and prolonged squatting, or that present a possibility of falling or trauma to the incision, should be delayed for several weeks.
+Exactly how many weeks depends on the specific activity, and you will need to use your judgment based on the above information, keeping in mind that it will be fully healed six weeks from the operation, as long as no problems came up in the recovery period.

 Dr. Immerman tries to make the recovery from the cleft lift procedure as easy as possible, and these restrictions should not upset your lifestyle to dramatically.
 If you are not a patient of Dr. Immerman, please understand that different surgeons have different activity instructions, and you should follow your personal surgeon’s instructions – especially if your surgery was not a cleft lift.